suhanigharge25/Sentiment-Analysis/README.md

 python new.py

 Step 4: Test the Model -
-Provide input text (review/comment)
+Provide input text (review/comment),
-The model will output sentiment classification
+The model will output sentiment classification.

 * Contributors -
 Suhani A. Gharge ,